 - Used primarily in pulp and paper industry in the craft process.
 It increases the selectivity of the sulfate cooking process and increase the rate of delignification.

 1. What is sodium sulfide used for?

-Sodium Sulfide used primarily in the pulp and paper industry in the craft process.
+Sodium Sulfide is used primarily in the pulp and paper industry in the craft process.
 It increases the selectivity of the sulfate cooking process and increases the rate of delignification.
 It is used in the photographic industry to protect developer solutions from oxidation in the textile industry as a bleaching agent.

 2. Is sodium sulfide harmful?

 Sodium sulfide is a toxic, corrosive substance that causes severe burns on the mucous membrane.

 1% Sodium sulfide is used in the pulp and paper industry, water treatment, textile industry, and various chemical manufacturing processes including the production of rubber chemicals, sulfur dyes and oil recovery.